-Test A consisted of 18 participants and was the second most popular of the three methods.
-The range of results per quadrat varied considerably with the largest range of results produced for quadrat 1, with a range of 40% from 8% to 48%.
-Quadrats 2 and 8 also had a range of 35% with between 25% and 60% cover and 40% and 75% cover recorded respectively.
-The smallest range was for quadrat 11 from 3% to 11%, the remaining quadrats had % cover ranges of between 15 and 28.
-Z-scores calculated against the population mean resulted in four laboratories failing just one quadrat and one laboratory failing 8 quadrats.
-In total there was a 95% pass rate for test A when using Z-scores derived from the mean.
+Test A consisted of 17 participants and was the second most popular of the three methods.
+The range of results per quadrat varied considerably with the largest range of results produced for quadrat 2, with a range of 38% from 32% to 70%.
+Quadrats 1, 4, 11, 12 and 13 all displayed a range of between 30% and 35%.
+The smallest range was for quadrat 14 from 90% to 100%, the remaining quadrats had % cover ranges of between 12 and 25.
+Z-scores calculated against the population mean resulted in seven laboratories failing just one quadrat and three laboratories failing between 2 and 5 quadrats.
+In total there was a 94% pass rate for test A when using Z-scores derived from the mean.

 The deviation from % cover as calculated using ImageJ was much greater than seen when using the population mean.
-Most participants showed an average % cover deviation from image analysis % cover ranging between 3.67% and 12.28%.
-The pass rate was equally much lower using Z-scores derived from image analysis estimates of % cover with 15 out of 18 labs failing at least one quadrat.
-The overall pass rate was lower at 87%.
-Mean % cover for quadrats 3 and 9 showed the highest degree of deviation from % cover as calculated from image analysis.
+Participants showed an average % cover deviation from image analysis % cover ranging between 3.29% and 13.02%.
+The pass rate was equally much lower using Z-scores derived from image analysis estimates of % cover with 14 out of 17 labs failing at least one quadrat.
+The overall pass rate was lower at 85%.
+These results are consistent with those from RT04 with similar pass rates.